MariaSolsona28/TFM_Maria-Solsona_2025_UOC/README.md

 ## 6. FeatureCounts

-Use`featureCounts`, running the following commands:
+Use`featureCounts` for read summarization running the following commands:

 ```bash
 module load subread